filomar03/OOP-prolog-extension/README.md

     - `Inst` (instance or atom).
     - `Fname` (atom).
     - `Result` (variable).
-  - Usage: Gets the value of the field named `Fname` from the given instance/instance named `Inst` and unifies it with `Result`.
+  - Usage: Gets the value of the field named `Fname` from the given instance `Inst` and unifies it with `Result`.

 - `fieldx/3`:
   - Parameters:
     - `Inst` (instance or atom).
     - `Fnames` (list atoms).
     - `Result` (variable).
-  - Usage: Gets the value of the first field specified in `Fnames` from the instance/instance named `Inst` and recursively uses it to extract the next field until the last one, which is then unified with `Result`.
+  - Usage: Gets the value of the first field specified in `Fnames` from the instance `Inst` and recursively uses it to extract the next field until the last one, which is then unified with `Result`.

 ---